Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 This module is the instantiation of all the modules related to branching, being the Branch Resolution Unit, Branch Predictor, and Branch Control unit.
 As this is just a structural instantiation, I just ensured it synthesized properly, and that the elaborated RTL design was as expected.

+## Changes to Existing Architecture (Feb.
+2nd):
+When modifying the existing architecture, I decided it was best to update individual lower-level modules first, propagate necessary signal changes to higher-level modules, then move down to the next lower-level module.
+For example, I would first apply the required changes to the fetch module, then update the datapath module by modifying its port instantiations and adding the necessary intermediate signals.
+Finally, I would apply these changes to the riscvpipelined module.
+I would then repeat this process for all other low-level module modifications.
+Ideally, this approach minimizes the number of loose ends, reducing the likelihood of missing signal or port declarations.

+The only exception to this approach is the Control Unit and the introduction of the Branch Processing Unit (BPU).
+In this case, I first plan to remove the outdated branch decoder from the control unit and update its signals accordingly.
+Once this is done, I will integrate the BPU, ensuring that its signals remain internal, as they do not need to be output from the riscvpipelined module.
+This allows all required internal signals to be instantiated before they are added to the datapath module following the plan outlined above.

 # **Challenges**

 ## **#1 Reworking Branching Logic (September 27th):**